5-Minute Crafts: History

 TheSoul Publishing was founded by Russia-based entrepreneurs Pavel Radaev and Marat Mukhametov, a team with backgrounds in social media content creation, who launched AdMe.
 In March 2017, the company founded the YouTube channel, Bright Side.
 On November 15, 2016, 5-Minute Crafts was registered on YouTube by TheSoul Publishing.
 The channel's first video, "5 essential DIY hacks that you need to know" was uploaded the following day.

 In 2017, the channel's subscriber and video view counts started to grow rapidly.
 In an article published by Mic in June 2017, 5-Minute Crafts was noted to have accumulated over 4 million subscribers.

-In October 2017, 5-Minute Crafts started publishing content in global languages such as Arabic, German, Spanish, French, Portuguese, Japanese, Chinese, Dutch, Italian, Russian and Korean.

 In April 2018, Tubefilter covered a trend regarding springtime cleaning videos on YouTube, noting 5-Minute Crafts' participation.
 By November, Vox wrote that 5-Minute Crafts was a "wildly successful" channel, citing its then over 10 billion video views and its ranking as the fifth most-subscribed channel on YouTube, having nearly 40 million subscribers at the time.
 During one week in December 2018, the channel received over 238 million video views.

 In May 2020, 5-Minute Crafts created their first English-language channel on Pinterest.
 In July 2020, 5-Minute Crafts collaborated with Mattel for a custom brand campaign that included multiple DIY videos focused on family-friendly crafts and at-home activities.

 In November, 2021, the channel celebrated its 5th anniversary on YouTube, with more than 1.7 billion hours watched and 21 billion views.

-That same month on November 18th 2021, Variety commented that the 5-minute Crafts Family had the highest-performing YouTube Short to date with nearly 433 million views.
+That same month on November 18, 2021, Variety commented that the 5-Minute Crafts Family had the highest-performing YouTube Short to date with nearly 433 million views.
 As of January, 2022, the channel has 75.4 million subscribers, ranking it as the eleventh most-subscribed channel not operated by YouTube.

 With a focus on DIY content, 5-Minute Crafts began to adapt its content for distribution on Pinterest.
 The activity began by establishing 5-Minute Crafts in English, Spanish and Portuguese.
 This collaboration with Pinterest was recognised by The Drum Awards for the Digital Industries 2021, winning the "Best use of Pinterest" award.